stefanovic80/geompy/README.md

 **As this project is rapidly evolving, the current README file provides only a preliminary explanation of its functionality and operation.
 Hopefully, an accurate and comprehensive README file will be available soon.**

-It's already plenty of python libreries and other software dealing with scientific purposes, however their complexity often make them prohibitive to use for any educational purpose.
+There are already plenty of Python libraries and other software designed for scientific purposes.
+However, their complexity often makes them prohibitive for educational use.

 This project, mainly built on top of matplotlib and numpy, is a python library for fast geometric loci visualization.
-This is meant to be the occasion for high school students and their professors, dealing with geometrical loci drawings, to start over computer programming for scientific applications with Python.
+It is intended to provide high school students and their professors who deal with geometric locus drawings an opportunity to start over computer programming for scientific applications with Python.

 # Installation and start up

-Ensure you have matplotlib, random and numpy libreries installed on a fully working Ipython environment.
-Download the present project, than open a console and move to the folder where the main.py file is located; which is "analyticGeometry".
+Make sure you have matplotlib, random and numpy libraries installed on a fully working Ipython environment.
+Download the present project, then open a console and move to the folder where the main.py file is located; which is named "analyticGeometry".
 Run the ipython intepreter (type "ipython"), and type

 `run main.py`